lapphe/AMBER-pipeline/README.md

  <br>

 ### Install the circle-fit package
 The AMBER custom feature extraction script uses functions from the circle-fit package.
-This package is not automatically added during SimBA installation, so it needs to be installed separately in the SimBA environment.
+This package is not automatically installed during SimBA installation, so it needs to be installed separately in the SimBA environment.

 ## Download AMBER files
 1. The pose estimation models and scripts required for the AMBER pipeline can be found in this github repository.
 You should download all scripts as a zip file or by cloning the repository. <br>